Want to land that dream job, but don't have any work experience? The way in could be a great resume. Check out these tricks to wow that employer.

 And before you send it off, proofread it, proofread it, and proofread it again.

-No matter what type of job you’re applying to, every employer wants employees that are thoughtful and know how to pay attention to detail.
+No matter what type of job you’re applying to, every employer wants employees who are thoughtful and know how to pay attention to detail.
 Submit a resume with typos and mistakes, and you can be sure that you won’t get the job, no matter how easy it may seem or how little it pays.